-Alcohol is such a common substance found in American, and drinking it has become so normal, that it is often difficult for an untrained person to recognize the signs of an alcoholic.
+Alcohol is a common substance found in America.
+Drinking it has become so routine that it is often difficult for an untrained person to recognize the signs of an alcoholic.
 Is someone drinking just because they are in college and it’s “what you do in college”?
-Are they acting funny and you don’t know why?
-Do you think you smelled alcohol on someone’s breath at work, but you aren’t certain?
+Are they acting funny, and you don’t know why?
+Do you think you smelled alcohol on someone’s breath at work, but you aren’t sure?
 Are you wondering if you yourself are an alcoholic?

-First and foremost, take note that it is up to the individual in question whether or not they identify as an alcoholic.
-In fact, even Alcoholics Anonymous does not require it’s members to identify as an alcoholic.
-However, there are a number of methods of determining whether someone has an alcohol problem, or alcohol use disorder.
+First and foremost, note that it is up to the individual in question whether or not they identify as an alcoholic.
+Even Alcoholics Anonymous does not require its members to identify as an alcoholic.
+However, there are several methods of determining whether someone has an alcohol problem or alcohol use disorder.

 DSM-V Criteria for an Alcohol Use Disorder

 The most widely used clinical method of identifying an alcohol use disorder is via the criteria laid out in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DMS-V).
 The criteria ask if, in the past year, you have:

 - Have times when you ended up drinking more or longer than you intended?